marcelkottmann/esp32-javascript/README.md

     idf.py fullclean
 ```

+If you want to use all the esp32-javascript defaults for your sdkconfig.
+Remove `./sdkconfig` file.
+This file will be recreated the next build with all the defaults.
 ### Factory reset

 You can erase the persistent flash memory, which will be equivalent to a factory reset, by executing